top of page

 ARE WE FOCUSING ON THE RIGHT THING?

-I don’t know about you, but when I imagined the future of AI development I imagined AI being used to help free humans from the burden of beneficial but repetitive, soul-draining tasks.
-I imagined it being used for the types of large-scale complex data analyses which are impossible for the human mind to carry out (and to some extent it is being used in this way).
-If AI became sentient in the future then we could revisit this, but on the whole I thought the general idea was to make life easier and more enjoyable for humans!
+I don’t know about you, but when I imagined the future of AI development, I imagined AI being used to help free humans from the burden of beneficial but repetitive, soul-draining tasks.
+I thought the general idea was to make life easier and more enjoyable for people!

-What I did not imagine was that AI would be used to carry out creative tasks like consuming and generating artwork and writing.
-In other words, the types of tasks humans actually enjoy doing and would love to have more free time to do and enjoy.
-But no. Greed and capitalism once again win over individual humans’ quality of life.
+What I did not imagine was that AI would be used to carry out creative tasks like generating artwork and writing: in other words, the types of tasks humans actually enjoy doing and would love to have more free time for.
+But, no. Greed and capitalism once again win over individual humans’ quality of life.

 Of course, that isn’t what happened.
 Human greed won out.
-Technology and the efficiency gains they create are instead used to further exploit frontline workers in all sectors.
-Working hours creep outside their contracted scope.
-Employees are contactable at any time of day or night thanks to email.
-And yet many companies still force employees to commute to a physical workplace each day (can’t have technology making it easier to work from home and enjoy better quality of life, oh no).
+Technology and its efficiency gains are instead used to further exploit frontline workers in all sectors.
+Working hours creep outside their contracted scope because employees are technically contactable at any time of day or night.
+And yet, many companies still force employees to commute to a physical workplace each day despite many types of remote work now being possible.
+Can’t have technology making it easier to work from home and enjoy better quality of life, oh no. Our economy relies on us producing more and more and more, even though it damages the environment, much of it is wasted, and most of the profit goes straight to the top.

 Exhausted cartoon car with flat tyres, scratches, and dark smoke billowing out of the back